 I take requests for workshops for participants or groups with developmental or intellectual exceptionalities.
 My experience teaching screenprinting and arts education at H’art, Kingston Mosaic School, and Providence Care, will give all students an opportunity to thrive on their own terms.
 I have adapted workshops for the deaf by providing live volunteer interpreters, and am able to provide modifications for the visually impaired.
 I’m always learning, tell me what you need and I’ll try to make it work.

 Through my study in PYE’s Creative Community model, studying under internationally renowned facilitator Nadia Chaney, I use experiential learning to bring groups together across difference.
 I include in my toolbox the ability to lead effective debriefs, engage in conflict resolution, build safe(r)containers, and use a strength-based lens throughout all aspects of my programs. (see CV: CF Level 1&2, Community Arts Mentorship, Art of Facilitation intensive)

 Art as Conversation and Action

 I am inspired by the art of Barbara Kruger, Jenny Holzer, and Corita Kent, who use a few words and a single image, frequently from pop culture, as a challenge to the status quo.
 Recent programs (Pillow Talk, Protest Art Foundations, etc) have evolved in collaboration with community groups and teachers around themes that arise in my work such as protest, power, gender, feminism, conflict resolution and mental wellness.
-Current areas of study and artistic exploration in my practice include site specific installations, drawing, printmaking, writing, and collage.
+Current areas of study and artistic exploration in my practice include pattern design, radical compassion, and emergence.